 Over the past 15 years, the Foundation has focused on securing philanthropic support for the most urgent and emergent health concerns facing our community.
 We’ve addressed the greatest health fears shared by our donors, life-threatening issues such as heart care, cancer care, GI care and most recently stroke care surpassing $11 million against out $10.5 mil goal.

 Now we have the opportunity to step back and look at projects that have a different but very significant impact on our care for the community.
 We have two top priorities: the first requires us to look back, and the second to look forward.

-In 1997, Our Mother-Baby Unit was last renovated – that was 23 years ago – and much has changed in aesthetics, equipment and practice over that time.
-Despite the outdated surroundings, our mother-baby outcomes are outstanding: Zero maternal mortality for the past 14 years and the lowest infant mortality rates in 27 years.
+In 1997, Our Women’s Health and Maternity Unit was last renovated – that was 23 years ago – and much has changed in aesthetics, equipment and practice over that time.
+Despite the outdated surroundings, our Women’s Health and Maternity outcomes are outstanding: Zero maternal mortality for the past 14 years and the lowest infant mortality rates in 27 years.
 The surroundings, configuration of rooms, lack of privacy, and lack of space for family involvement present a daily challenge

 Our goal is to elevate the environment of care to match the extraordinary care our team gives to 1,100 babies delivered each year and the 2,600 emergency visits by pregnant mothers seen annually.
 Our campaign goal is $12.25 million.
 If we raise $6 million by May, Phase 1 can begin this summer.
 Learn more or help us reach that mark by giving today.